-redis.yml — Redis lock configuration (short guide)
+redis.yml — Redis configuration (short guide)

 Quick summary